saxenam06/Image_retrieval_from_UserText_BLIP/README.md

      You can try More!!
-3. Pyspark is used to read the large Image dataset in a Spark Dataframe and then perform Distributed Inferece (Calculation of Embeddings and Image-Text Matching Scores using the Pretrained model).
+3. Pyspark is used to read the large Image dataset in a Spark Dataframe and then perform Distributed Inferece (Calculation of Vector Embeddings and Image-Text Matching Scores using the BLIP Pretrained model).

 Following Datasets and Models were used in this work.
 ### References